AdaCore/spark2014/lrm/source/introduction.rst

 other aspects (i.e. Pre and Post), which define the subprogram's contract for the purpose of formal verification.

-It is never possible to synthesize the contracts directly associated with specifying the behavior of a program, such as Pre and Post conditions.

 There are three main use cases where generation of contracts are required:

 - Code has been developed as |SPARK| but in order to reduce costs not all